 - CPU clamping is a brute force approach that is computationally expensive.
 To keep the CPU usage of a troublesome process artificially low, it is better to use CPU spike protection, at the same time as assigning static CPU priorities and CPU affinities to such processes.
 CPU clamping is best reserved for controlling processes that are notoriously bad at resource management, but that cannot stand to be dropped in priority.

 - After you apply a percentage of the CPU’s processing power for a process and configure a different percentage for the same process later, select Refresh Agent Host Settings for the change to take effect.

 The clamping percentage you configure is applied to the total power of any individual CPU in the server, not to any individual core it contains.
 (In other words, 10% on a quad-core CPU is 10% of the entire CPU, not 10% of one core).

 Add.
 Add the process by executable name (for example, notepad.exe).

 Remove.
 Remove the highlighted process from the clamping list.

 Edit.
 Edit the values typed for a given process.

-When Workspace Environment Management is clamping a process, it adds the process to its watchlist the WEM client initializes.
+- When WEM is clamping a process, it adds the process to its watchlist the WEM client initializes.
 You can verify that a process is clamped by viewing this.

-You can also verify CPU Clamping is working by looking at process monitor, and confirming that CPU consumption never rises above the clamping percentage
+- You can also verify that CPU clamping is working by looking at process monitor and confirming that CPU consumption never rises above the clamping percentage.